-Jeanna Sybert is interested in the ways visual artifacts and trends in the media can rhetorically impact publics in the contemporary political moment.
-Primarily, she is concerned with the changing ways politicized images, especially in the U.S., circulate throughout the digital public sphere, and how these images can be appropriated, repurposed, or perverted in ways that then shape public attitudes.
+Jeanna Sybert is interested in the ways visual artifacts and trends in the media are leveraged rhetorically in the contemporary political moment.
+Primarily, she is concerned with the changing ways politicized images enter and circulate throughout the digital public sphere, and how these images can be appropriated, repurposed, or perverted in ways that inform or shape public discourse.

 Jeanna Sybert is a doctoral student at the Annenberg School for Communication.